SweepCasinos > States > Indiana

 Legal overview

-Does the law cover out-of-state operators?
+Does HB 1052 reach sweepstakes operators based outside Indiana?
 Yes.
-HB 1052 applies to any operator serving Indiana residents, regardless of where the operator is based.
+The law covers any operator serving Indiana residents, no matter where the company is based.

-What can I legally play in Indiana?
-13 commercial casinos, online sports betting (since 2019), the Hoosier Lottery, charitable gaming, and parimutuel horse racing.
-No online casinos.
+What forms of gambling are legal in Indiana?
+13 commercial casinos, online sports betting, the Hoosier Lottery, charitable gaming, and parimutuel horse racing.

 Your situation as a player

-Can I sign up to a sweepstakes site in Indiana right now?
-Yes.
-Until July 1, 2026, most major brands accept Indiana players.
+Can I sign up to a sweepstakes site from Indiana right now?
+Many will refuse your sign-up, as most major brand geofenced Indiana before July 1, 2026.

-Will a VPN help after July 1?
-No. Sites verify your location at every login and close accounts that try to mask it.
-With $100,000 per violation, operators have strong incentive to enforce geo-restrictions.
+Can I use a VPN to play sweepstakes from Indiana?
+No. Sites check your location at every login and close accounts that try to fake it.

 Judge with gavel, Indiana outline, and balance scale showing sweepstakes casino laws and compliance.